Dark Crisis: Aquamen

-Dark Crisis: The Big Bang
+Dark Crisis: Big Bang

 After the final battle, the restoration of the infinite Multiverse led to the return of the Anti-Monitor.
-The Anti-Monitor once again attempted to destroy the Multiverse, but he was foiled by Barry Allen, Wallace West and a team of Multiversal heroes.
+The Anti-Monitor once again attempted to destroy the Multiverse, but was foiled by Barry Allen, Wallace West and a team of Multiversal heroes.

 Dark Crisis: The Dark Army

 Damian Wayne leads Sideways, Power Girl, Doctor Light, and Red Canary to Earth 53 to find a way to prevent The Great Darkness from taking over more heroes and Earths.
-They are ambushed by Justice League Incarnate, but Doctor Light frees them thanks to her powers, and they head back to their homeworld.
+There they realize that the Great Darkness is trying to infect the orrery of worlds.
+They then travel to the House of Heroes where they are then ambushed by Justice League Incarnate, who are now possessed by the Great Darkness.
+Doctor Light learns that her powers are connected to the source and frees Justice League Incarnate, as well as preventing the Great Darkness infecting the orrery of worlds, but Doctor Light frees them thanks to her powers, and they head back to their homeworld.

 Dark Crisis: War Zone

-Linda Park helps save Iris West while revealing she has super-speed, and they hold off the villains until the Justice League arrives.
-Meanwhile, Jim Corrigan is separated from The Spectre.
-With the help of Raven, he merges with the Spectre again.
-Nubia has a vision where Deathstroke and his army will cause Dark Crisis in Themiscyra.
+Linda Park helps save Iris West while revealing she has super-speed, and together they hold off some villains until the Justice League arrives.
+Meanwhile, Jim Corrigan who has been separated from the Spectre, with the help of Raven, manages to subdue The Spectre long enough to merge back together in order to remove the influence of the Great Darkness.
+Nubia has a vision where Deathstroke and his army will cause Dark Crisis in Themyscira.
 When the Justice League arrive on Earth, the Green Lanterns manage to repel the Great Darkness.
-During the climatic battle, Damian Wayne belittles Red Canary.
-With the help of Black Canary, Cassandra Cain and Stephanie Brown, Red Canary regains her confidence and helps defeat some villains.
+During the battle, Damian Wayne belittles Red Canary.
+But with the help of Black Canary, Cassandra Cain and Stephanie Brown, Red Canary regains her confidence and helps defeat some villains.